Pieter-Deconinck/VIC/Notes/VIC Home.md

 `sudo filebeat modules enable system`
 `sudo metricbeat modules enable logstash`

+Add the password to `/etc/logstash/conf.d/beats.conf` and restart the vm

 And that's it your all done and can explore your ELK stack now

 extra: You can find the elasticsearch superuser password in /home/vagrant/installationELK.log